 To All Faculty:

 Please refer students requesting an accommodation to the AC.
 Students are encouraged to register with the AC for access to resources, information, and advocacy to a range of disability-related dynamics.
-To be eligible for services, students with disabilities must identify themselves and provide appropriate documentation of their disability and complete an application for the requested accommodation each semester.
-If a student is eligible for accommodations through the AC, you will receive an accommodations letter (Special Needs Notification Form), completed by the AC, that the student is to present to you.
+To be eligible for services, students with disabilities must identify themselves and provide appropriate documentation of their disability, completing an application for the requested accommodation each semester.
+If a student is eligible for accommodations through the AC, you will receive an “accommodations letter” completed by the AC, that the student is to present to you.
 Students are encouraged to discuss their needs with you.
 If a student requests an accommodation and you have not received notification, please encourage the student to contact the AC.

 Do not feel obligated to provide accommodations if a student with a known disability has not requested them.
 In other words, you are not asked to guess or predetermine what a student may need.
 Students have the right to choose not to use accommodations.
 On the other hand, if a student asks retroactively to fix a problem because he/she has failed to use accommodations, you are not under any obligation to do so.

-Also, as a reminder, tutoring is free of charge and is on a first-come, first-served basis with schedules subject to change.
-Online students may access tutoring via phone (810-989-5759), or online at email@example.com.
-The most recent tutoring schedules for the Math Center, Writing Center and Achievement Center may be found online in the Portal, in the “Student Resources”, ”Support for Success” tab, in the “Tutoring” tab, or by clicking http://esearch.sc4.edu/ac or http://esearch.sc4.edu/tutoring.
+Also, as a reminder, tutoring is free of charge and is on a first come, first served basis with schedules subject to change.
+Online students may access tutoring via phone (810-989-5759), or email (firstname.lastname@example.org).
+Information about the tutoring schedule will be posted in the Portal, in the “Student Resources,” ”Support for Success” tab, in the “Tutoring” tab.

-If you have any questions or concerns regarding disability services or tutoring, please stop by or contact me at ext.5558, or email@example.com.
+If you have any questions or concerns regarding disability services, please stop by or contact me at ext.5558, or email@example.com.
 Attached is a “help card” that lists many resources available in St. Clair County.
 Additional resources are available at 211neMichigan.

 Access College: The Faculty Room has helpful information universal design.
 For information on accessibility, visit the accessibility resources page and Committee for Online Learning ADA page.